Andriotto Financial Services

 TRL 7 technology requires that the working model or prototype be demonstrated in a space environment.
 TRL 8 technology has been tested and “flight qualified” and it’s ready for implementation into an already existing technology or technology system.
 Once a technology has been “flight proven” during a successful mission, it can be called TRL 9.

-Since then, many organizations have implemented TRLs for their own purposes, such as the European Union (EU), further normalizing the NASA readiness-level definitions and allowing easier translation to multiple industry sectors and not limited to just space exploration.
+Since then, many organisations have implemented TRLs for their own purposes (e.g., the European Union).
+This contributed to the normalisation of NASA’s readiness-level definitions, easing its translation to industry sectors other than just space exploration.

-The different 9 Levels can be broken down into 3 main categories:
+In fact, the 9 different Technology Readiness Levels can be broken down into 3 main categories:

 • Research: from Level 1 to Level 3